ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.1.3.md

 ## Developed vs Developing Economics
 **Percentage in GDP**

-The size of a country's different sectors of business activity ofen indicates if it has a developing or a developed economy.
+The size of a country's different sectors of business activity often indicates if it has a developing or a developed economy.

 ## Macro&Micro